Address object

 Unicode usernames (EAI/SMTPUTF8)

 Email addresses with non-ASCII characters in the local part (the username before the @ symbol) require the receiving server to support the SMTPUTF8 extension.
-Nodemailer automatically detects when internationalized usernames are used and sends the SMTPUTF8 parameter with the MAIL FROM command.
+Nodemailer automatically detects when internationalized usernames are used and adds the SMTPUTF8 parameter to the MAIL FROM command — but only when the server advertises SMTPUTF8 support.
 For more details about SMTP envelope handling, see SMTP envelope.

 Complete example